-So that all is ready when you arrive for surgery at Uniontown Hospital, it may be necessary for you to visit the hospital before admission.
+So that all is ready when you arrive for surgery, it may be necessary for you to visit the hospital before admission.
 For some patients, the Pre-Admission Nurse may conduct your Pre-Admission interview over the phone.

 On the day of your Pre-Admission visit, please report to the Outpatient Registration area on the main floor at your scheduled appointment time.

 To keep your Pre-Admission visit as brief as possible, please follow these instructions:

 - Bring your insurance cards and any necessary referrals.

 - Bring a list of current medications.

 - Bring diagnostic checklist (Lab Slip), if testing has not been done yet.